Denizhan-Yigitbas/Covid_Homeless/README.md

 The first cost consideration for each hotel would be the number of employees required to take care of the new guests.
-This cost for each state is dependent on the number of rooms required for each state which is calculated using the percent compositition found in the first step.
+This cost for each state is dependent on the number of rooms required for each state which is calculated using the percent composition found in the first step.
 Other significant factors (and selected values in parenthesis) that were taken into consideration included the following:
 1. The number of guests per room (2)
 2. The number of employees needed per 10 rooms (1)